 The Internship Notation Program is Dickinson's official program for recognizing an internship.
 The program runs in the fall, spring, or summer terms.
-While enrolled in the INP, students attend their internships and complete reflective assignments throughout the experience.
+While enrolled in the INP, students attend their internships and complete a reflective curriculum throughout the experience.
 All program components are submitted online.

 After successfully completing the INP while interning, the internship is included on the student's transcript as course number INTR 7xx with a "PA" grade.

 Several academic disciplines require or allow the internship notation program to fulfill their graduation requirements, including Data Analytics, International Business & Management, Policy Studies (Law & Policy and Policy Management), Educational Studies, Women's, Gender & Sexuality Studies, Archaeology (for those not doing excavation fieldwork), the Health Studies Certificate, the Social Innovation and Entrepreneurship (SINE) Certificate and the Food Studies Certificate.

 - Internships must be at least 8 weeks and 80 hours in length and occur during an academic semester or summer. *Note: If adjustments or accommodations are needed as a result of COVID-19, INP staff will work with each student individually.
 Remote internships are encouraged during the pandemic.

 - Open to active, matriculated Dickinson students in any year or major.

 - Must be pre-professional, closely supervised work experiences that enhance your knowledge about an industry or organization.

 - Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Director of Internship Programs.

 * For more details, please review the Internship Notation Program Policies.

 Benefits of the Internship Notation Program